 Understanding Private Placement

 There are minimal regulatory requirements for a private placement.
-This is even though, like an IPO, it involves securities sale.
+This is even though, like an IPO, it involves securities sales.
 The sale does not need the U.S. Securities and Exchange Commission (SEC) registration.

 The firm does not have to provide a prospectus to potential investors.
 Detailed financial information may not be disclosed.